cerebral/cerebral/packages/docs/content/tutorial/01_introduction.en.md

 If you are not familiar with [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html), the syntax that looks like HTML, it can be explained briefly as "some sugar over normal JavaScript".
 This is **not** html in JavaScript, it is pure JavaScript, it just allows you to define the UI with familiar syntax.
 You might think this is "icky", but trust us...
 UIs has become a lot more complex over the years and we need the power of JavaScript to describe and manage them!

-### Installing the debugger
+### The debugger
-The Cerebral debugger is a Chrome extension.
-You can install it from the [chrome store](https://chrome.google.com/webstore/detail/cerebral2-debugger/ghoadjdodkgkbbmhhpbfhgikjgjelojc).
-Once the debugger is installed your Chrome devtools will have a new tab called **cerebral2**.
-Open it.
-Not a lot to see right now, so let us move on.
+The Cerebral debugger is a huge deal.
+It is an essential tool for handling complexity in your applications.
+You can choose to install a standalone application or the chrome extension.
+Take a detour to [devtools page](02_devtools.html), install it and then refresh your application before moving on.